DetectiveBaldi/DEFECTIVE_ENGINE/README.md

 - Windows

 ### Chart Formats
-The `game.ChartConverters` package contains some helpful classes for converting charts to the Defective Engine format.
+The `game.ChartConverters` class contains some helpful classes for converting charts to the Defective Engine format.